 What are the different multifocal lenses now available?

-There are two different types of multifocal lenses currently available: the diffractive multifocal IOL (e.g. ReSTOR® lens by Alcon Laboratories) and the Tecnis Multifocal IOL.
+There are two different types of multifocal lenses currently available: the diffractive multifocal IOL (e.g. ReSTOR® lens by Alcon Laboratories) and tecnis IOLS .
 Each of these lenses provides both distance and near vision but each has its own set of advantages and disadvantages.